-As an undergraduate, you have the option of getting an accelerated master’s degree in one of these areas: computer engineering; digital forensics; operations research; or systems engineering
+As an undergraduate, you have the option of getting an accelerated master’s degree in one of these areas: cyber security engineering; computer engineering; digital forensics; operations research; systems engineering.

 The expertise of our faculty is broad and deep.
 They are leaders in the fields of data security, digital forensics, cryptography, computer security, privacy, distributed systems, and adaptive cyber defense.